Standards Of Practice

 follow-up in case of adverse reactions or failure of

-the regiment of therapy. |
+the regimen of therapy. |

 AMDUCA

-– ELDU requirement |
+– ELDU requirements |

 |